RomanovAleksander/test_task_relate_data/README.md

 The	Application deployed as	a	standalone	running	application	on	Github.

-You can see his work here https://romanovaleksander.github.io/test_task_relate_data/
+You can see how it works here https://romanovaleksander.github.io/test_task_relate_data/